FIELDS: Face reconstruction with accurate Inference of Expression using Learning with Direct Supervision: Related Work

 In this line, EMOCA~\cite{emoca} was the first to introduce an external emotion‐consistency loss via a pretrained affect classifier, explicitly encouraging affect preservation.
-SMIRK~\cite{smirk} augments this with a neural renderer and alternating optimization to prevent the renderer from masking encoder errors.
-TEASER~\cite{teaser} further improves expression detail by replacing hand‐crafted texture priors with a novel multi‐scale appearance tokenizer, indirectly sharpening geometry estimation without explicit emotion losses.
-Our framework continues this 3DMM thread and unifies these ideas with hybrid 2D/3D supervision.
+SMIRK~\cite{smirk} complements this line with an expression-cycle consistency path and template/expression injection to encourage expression diversity and reduce over-compensation during training.
+TEASER~\cite{teaser} further improves expression detail via multi-scale appearance tokenization, providing stronger localized guidance for expression reconstruction without explicit affect supervision.
+Motivated by these complementary directions, we adopt a hybrid supervision scheme that combines image-consistency training with additional parameter-space constraints.